Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Discussion

-Beyond expanding agent capabilities, another scaling challenge emerges as the number of community members using the system increases.
-In our current field study, groups have a maximum of six participants, with deployments on servers of up to 429 members.
-While this represents a reasonable size for many small to medium Discord communities, there are also much larger communities, such as the Discord server of the Wikimedia Community, which has nearly 10,000 members.
-Given Wikimedia’s emphasis on broad participation, many of these members may also be interested in contributing to collaborative bot design.
-Future research is needed to explore what design changes or alternatives are necessary to support broader community participation.
+There are several directions that could be pursued.
 For example, providing clearer guidance on the division of labor could be helpful.
 Members familiar with community norms could focus on iterating on proposals, while others could contribute by creating cases to support design iterations.
+There are also opportunities to lower the barrier to collecting feedback on cases.
+As one participant suggested, \textit{``allowing users to react to a [bot's] message [directly on Discord, rather than on Botender's web interface], could ease the collection of test cases for editing proposals to better the bot's responses''} (S6, G5).
 Collective decision-making around proposal deployment will also need to be adapted.
 For instance, it is important to strike a balance between keeping the requirements for deployment accessible while ensuring that implemented changes truly reflect the broader community’s needs.
 Overall, these challenges relate to broader HCI research on designing systems for community participation, specifically navigating the tradeoff between lowering participation barriers and supporting effective collective action \cite{shaw2014computer, salehi2015we, kuo2024wikibench}.